rolandexplore93/task-manager/README.md

 - [x] Delete profile image (authenticated route)
 - [x] Delete a task (authenticated route)

+### Testing guide
+POSTMAN:
+- Copy the task-manager heroku deployment url to POSTMAN environment
+- Test all endpoints (Endpoints for Users and Tasks are available in the routes folder)
+- When creating a user/task, you need to provide a body (Checkout out User & Task model schema for the necessary requirement)

 ## Author
 👤 **Orobola Roland Ogundipe**
 > I am open to us collaborating together on a project😇